ag143/workshop/PowerBI/DA-100 Exam Prep/note.md

 (https://mtygroup.udemy.com/course/microsoft-power-bi-certification-da-100-exam-prep)
 # notes:
 - possible to add tile of 'web content'. ie, there are some video online, we can add this video as a tile to dashboad
+- In order to confirm region is populated for every author, you need to use the column profile tool to understand the distribution for the region column.
+Additionally, the default Power Query profile is only done on the first 1,000 rows.
+You need to enable column profiling based on the entire dataset to see all 2,500 authors.
+- *Deployment pipelines* allow you to manage the lifecycle of your organizations content
+- Writing a SQL statement to filter the rows prior to loading is the only option that will minimize data load time.
+- You need to create a visual that compares revenue and cost over time.
+What type of visual should you use?
+    - Line charts are used to visualize change over time
+- The web content tile allows you to add and customize any HTML content, like websites.
+Web content tiles preserve the functionality of the page so you can access other videos on the site.
+The video tile only allows you to post a single video
+- Using parameters allows you to easily switch between different tables and schemas in a data source or database
+- Contributors can update reports in a workspace and update an app.
+However, they cannot add other users to a workspace
+- Members can assign member roles and below
+- Azure Blob storage queries don't support query folding and therefore cannot take advantage of incremental refresh
+- Combining the data using merge will cut down on the use of functions like RELATED and RELATEDTABLE that return a related value from another table
+- You create multiple dashboards in Power BI Service and need to make sure users can see which dashboards contain Personally Identifiable Information (PII).
+What should you use?
+    - Senstitivity labels (Sensitivity labels provide a simple way for users to classify content in Power BI Service)
+- Line charts, with a single line, have a forecasting analytics option that can be enabled
+- Splitting out the time component from the date helps reduce the model size
+- Decomposition trees allow you to perform **exploratory** and **root cause** analysis
+- When a user is assigned to multiple roles, the RLS filters become additive and create a union between the filters
+- **The 50th percentile is also known as the median or middle value**
+- The key influencers visual shows the most important factors based on the fields provided
+- **Impact analysis** provides you the tools to understand how making changes to a dataset will impact downstream reports and dashboards

 # error notes:
+- Contributors can create, edit, and delete content in a workspace and publish reports to the workspace
+- In order to transform the visual and make it useful for analysis we need to promote the headers first, then unpivot all columns except for the "Measure" column.
+After the unpivot, we'll need to rename the column attribute column to year and then update the datatype.
 - if the file name or location changes, you will need to change the source via the Data Source Settings
 - When would you use a tool from the Transform tab over the Add Column tab
     - When you want to overwrite the values of existing columns